Donald Trump Calls Mass Shooting Site Visits ‘Terrific Opportunity,’ Won’t Say He Regrets ‘Invasion’ Rhetoric

 But on Wednesday, Trump expressed no regrets about his frequent use of the term “invasion,” or that it may have inspired Crusius to carry out his mass killing directed at Latin American people.
 Instead, as quoted by NBC News, Trump claimed that his language on the immigration issue “brings people together,” adding, “our country is doing incredibly well.”

-Asked directly if he regrets his use of the term “invasion” after the term was also used by the mass killer as a warped justification for his massacre, Trump simply replied, “I think illegal immigration is a terrible thing for this country,” as quoted by Rupar via Twitter.
+Asked directly if he regrets his use of the term “invasion” after the word was also used by the mass killer as a warped justification for his massacre, Trump simply replied, “I think illegal immigration is a terrible thing for this country,” as quoted by Rupar via Twitter.

 In addition to repeatedly describing illegal immigration as an “invasion” in his rally speeches and in statements to the press, Trump’s campaign has purchased and run more than 2,000 anti-immigration advertisements on Facebook in which the term “invasion” is used, according to a CNN report.